Green-Software-Foundation/if/github-processes.md

 ### `if-docs`

 - we only maintain a single branch - `main`
-- PRs to `main` can be mrged after one approval from core team
+- PRs to `main` can be merged after one approval from core team
 - Pushing directly to `main` is possible but discouraged

 ### When can we break our rules?

 - `release` branches have the strictest rules.
 We should never override the process outlined above for `release` branches in any repository.
 - On `main` we can be slightly more flexible.
 It is acceptable to skip QA for PRs that only change typos, documentation or comments.
 Any changes to source code or tests should be QA approved before merge.
-- In emergency scenarios where an urgent hotfix is required it might be required to skip QA review on `main`branches - this should only happen with QA authorization so QA can retroactively test as soon as possible.
+- In emergency scenarios where an urgent hotfix is required it might be required to skip QA review on `main` branches - this should only happen with QA authorization so QA can retroactively test as soon as possible.

 ## DCO

 We require contributors to conform to the DCO agreement on our repositories.
 This means either signing commits or explicitly adding a DCO commit message.
-This ensures all contributors agree to the conditions imposed by our licenses and adhere to our expected practises.
+This ensures all contributors agree to the conditions imposed by our licenses and adhere to our expected practices.
 The DCO must be satisfied in order to PRs to be merged.

 ## Commits

 Commits are expected to conform to the [conventional-commits](https://www.conventionalcommits.org/en/v1.0.0/) syntax.
-Commits are expected to be signed, and have descriptive commit messages.
+Commits are expected to be signed and have descriptive commit messages.
-We might ask people to provide new messages in some circumstances, or to break their PRs into smaller logical units.
+We might ask people to provide new messages in some circumstances or to break their PRs into smaller logical units.

 ## PR triage